All Episodes

 Namely, let's tax the rich.

-Someone said, Look, I'm offended that you call Social Security handout because they've been duped.
+Someone said, look, I'm offended that you call Social Security handout because they've been duped.

 And it's not their fault.

-You know, the Social Security Pamphlet of 1936 read, quote, beginning November 24, 1936, the United States government will set up a Social Security account for you.
+You know, the Social Security pamphlet of 1936 read, quote, beginning November 24, 1936, the United States government will set up a Social Security account for you.

 The checks will come to you as a right.

-But 1937, the Supreme Court read the proceeds of both the employer and the employee taxes are paid in the treasury like any other taxes, and they're not earmarked in any way.
+But 1937, the Supreme Court read, the proceeds of both the employer and the employee taxes are paid in the Treasury like any other taxes, and they're not earmarked in any way.

-And then another case, uh Fleming versus Nestor.
+And then on another case, Fleming versus Nestor, it said roughly the same thing.

-So here's the question out there, people who do not believe they're being given uh handouts with Social Security and Medicare.
+So here's the question out there, people who do not believe they're being given handouts with Social Security and Medicare.

-Is it Tooth Ferry or Santa Claus?
+Is it Tooth Fairy or Santa Claus?

-No, the money comes from some other American will be back with your calls after this.
+No, the money comes from some other American.

 One more thing before I get to the phones about the Social Security.

-Now, on the Social Security website, And you have to go to SSA.gov front slash history.
+Now, on the Social Security website, and you have to go to SSA.gov front slash history.

 Congress clearly had no such limitation in mind when crafting the law.